damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Metadata/3. Design/Structural model/README.md

          - Corrosion resistance
          - Surface tension
          - Etc.
+       - Etc.

-#### *3. Name of modeling language*
+#### *4. Name of modeling language*
-- **Definition:** *It is a language for the representation of technical functions and their multi-level logical articulations as a tree or a graph.*
+- **Definition:** *It is a language for the representation of components of hardware as a tree or a graph.*
    - UML
    - SysML
    - SADT
-   - Functional flow block diagram
    - Etc.

-#### *4. Name of open-source software*
+#### *5. Name of open-source software*
-- **Definition:** *It consists the type of open-source software to draw the functional tree and functional graph.*
+- **Definition:** *It consists two type of open-source software.
+Fist one consists the the software to draw architectural structure.
+Second one consists the software to model a design in editable file format *
+   - Name of modeling language software
      - Papyrus
      - App diagram
      - Modelio
+     - Etc.
+   - Name of design model software
+     - OpensCAD
+     - Inkscape
+     - FreeCAD
+     - Tiny CAD
+     - KiCAD
+     - ADINA
      - Etc.